jannatun77/Human-repository/README.md

 This is my personal website hosted on GitHub Pages.

-My name is Ami and l am from Bangladesh.My college name is Mymensingh government college andI am a Class 12 student with interest in technology and computer science.
+My name is Ami and l am from Bangladesh.My college name is Mymensingh government college and I am in Class 12 student with interest in technology and computer science.
 This website represents my learning journey and future scholarship goals.

 Future plan: